Cognigy/Documentation/docs/en/docs/live-agent/automation-rules.md

 ### Clone Automation

-To make a copy of an existing automation, just click on the clone icon from the automations list you want to copy.
+To make a copy of existing automation, click on the clone icon from the Automation list you want to copy.
-This will create an exact replica of the automation with the same conditions and actions.
+This will create a replica of the automation with the same conditions and actions.

 ### Deleting Automations
-To delete an automation, click on the delete button from the list, note that this is permanent and cannot be undone.
+To delete an automation, click on the delete button from the list.
+Note that this is permanent and cannot be undone.